ShakataGaNai/awesome-meshtastic/README.md

 **A curated list of amazingly awesome Meshtastic resources**

+Note: Meshtastic® is a registered trademark of [Meshtastic LLC](https://meshtastic.org/docs/legal/licensing-and-trademark/).
+Use in this repository is for reference only and does not imply sponsorship or endorsement by Meshtastic LLC.

 ## How to Contribute?
 * Option #1 - [File a PR](https://github.com/ShakataGaNai/awesome-meshtastic/pulls).
 * Option #2 - [Create an issue](https://github.com/ShakataGaNai/awesome-meshtastic/issues)